 Retail fraud is considered a crime of moral turpitude for individuals who are not U.S. citizens, such as exchange students or those visiting the United States on a temporary visa.
 Even a misdemeanor retail fraud can cause negative immigration consequences such as deportation or refusal of re-entry.

 False Accusations are Common

 Experienced and skillful Ann Arbor retail fraud criminal attorneys can mount a powerful defense against a false shoplifting accusation.
 One way we do this is by focusing on intent.
 Genuine mistakes happen.
 For example, someone might place an item in a bag without realizing that the self-service scanner failed to register it.
 Perhaps a customer accidentally put a coat or purse on top of an item while answering an important phone call.
-There are situations where store securing falsely accuses someone of concealing something when their intent was not to steal and intended to pay for the item.
+There are situations when store security or loss prevention officers falsely accused someone of intentionally concealing something when the customer intended to pay for the item.
 Sometimes people’s actions are misconstrued.
 A rush to judgment might result in a mistaken belief a customer was attempting to steal when they were not.

 Defense Attorneys who can make a life-changing impact

 Having the right attorney could make a difference in the outcome of your case and how it impacts your life and future.
 How your attorney advocates on your behalf to the prosecuting attorney or before the judge in your case could mean the difference between a dismissal and a conviction.
 In some cases, an experienced attorney, like the retail fraud defense attorneys at LEWIS & DICKSTEIN, P.L.L.C., takes these cases to trial and successfully seeks our client’s exoneration.
 A dismissal of charges can save your reputation and your future.

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.